animikii/docker-initializer/README.markdown

 ### Build

-Run the docker build process if you haven't ever run this locally.
-The life cycle is as follows:
+Run the docker build process if you haven't ever run this locally

-1. `docker-before-build`
-2. `docker-compse build`
-3. `docker-after-build`

 ```bash
 bin/build-docker